‘Teen Mom 2’ Star Chelsea Houska’s Mom Reacts To Bombshell News: ‘Don’t Rush Into Anything’

-Chelsea Houska and her husband, Cole DeBoer, are getting ready to move, but Chelsea’s mom may not be ready to see Chelsea and her grandkids move away.
-While Chelsea explains that they will be 45 minutes away, her mom is still having a hard time accepting the upcoming move.
+Chelsea Houska and her husband, Cole DeBoer, are getting ready to move, but Chelsea’s mom may not be ready to see her daughter and her grandkids move away.
+While Chelsea explains that they will only be 45 minutes away, her mom is still having a hard time accepting it.
 In a new sneak peek of Teen Mom 2 shared by Hollywood Life, Chelsea breaks the news to her mom.

 After Chelsea reveals that she and Cole will be closing on the deal, Chelsea’s mom reveals her true emotions.